 Bake 12-14 minutes or until golden brown.
 Place cakes on a wire rack to cool.

 To serve, using a serrated knife, cut shortcakes in half horizontally.
 Place bottom halves on dessert plates.
 Top each with a dollop of whipped cream.
 Surround with blackberries, raspberries, blueberries and reserved sliced strawberries.
-Drizzle with 1-2 tablespoons strawberry sauce and add shortcake top.
-Serve.
+Drizzle with 1-2 tablespoons strawberry sauce and add the shortcake top.
+Serve immediately.

 An original recipe by Rosemary Mark for Driscoll’s.